The Attempted 23andMe Shutdown:

 My father was not treated for osteoporosis until it was much too late to save him; and he died a slow and agonizing death as his spine gradually crumbled away.
 He never really received any effective treatment, only palliative care.

 Unfortunately for him, my father (like many of his generation) was overly trusting of federal agencies like the FDA that displayed a benevolent mask to the world.
 He was not as eager as I have always been to inquire deeply and to look behind that deceptive benevolent mask to see, and then try to escape, the crushing control that the FDA exerts over the United States medical system.
+All too often, the FDA is not the proper guardian of public health and pure foods and medicines, but instead an agency that simply obstructs the free flow of information.

 It is an unfortunate truth that seeing through the benevolent mask of the FDA requires an effort that most are unwilling to make.